telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Groupable` method enables or disables the dragging of the column header to group by its bound property.
 By default, it is set to `true` which means that the bound Grid columns can be dragged for grouping.

-The example below demonstrates how to disable grouping.
+The following example demonstrates how to disable grouping.

 ###### Example